 Ocular Histoplasmosis Syndrome

 Ocular histoplasmosis syndrome (OHS) is a disease that can cause vision loss.
-This sheet tells you more about this condition.
-It also describes diagnosis and treatment of OHS.

-Risk Factors for OHS
+Risk factors for OHS

-Signs and Symptoms of OHS
+Signs and symptoms of OHS

-A blind spot in the eye
+- A blind spot in your eye

-Straight lines appearing crooked or wavy
+- Straight lines appearing crooked or wavy

 Diagnosis of OHS

 An eye doctor can check for OHS.
 You will be given special eye drops.
 These will enlarge (dilate) the dark circles in the centers of your eyes (your pupils).
 Your eyes will then be checked.
 A test called fluorescein angiography may also be done.
 With this test, a special dye (fluorescein) is shot (injected) into a vein in your arm.
 The dye travels to the blood vessels in your choroid and your retina.
 The dye lets your eye doctor see any histo spots and CNV.

 If your macula is not damaged, OHS does not need treatment.
 When the macula is affected, there are 2 main types of treatment: